Syed007Hassan/NASA-PROJECT-MERN/README.md

 - In the terminal, run: ```docker push <username>/nasa-project``` (image being pushed to docker hub)

-## 🚀 Creating EC2 instance on AWS and deploying conatiner
+## 🚀 Creating EC2 instance on AWS and deploying container

 - Create an [EC2 instance](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/EC2_GetStarted.html) and configure it.